-If you are environmentally conscious and do not just throw anything into the rubbish bin, then you will be happy to know that EPS beads are now fully recyclable.
-EPS takes approximately 1,000 years to break down in a landfill, and studies have shown that they leach harmful chemicals into the soil and groundwater throughout the process, providing a decent argument in the sake of recycling.
+If you are environmentally conscious and do not just throw anything into the rubbish bin, you will be happy to know that EPS beads are now fully recyclable.
+EPS takes approximately 1,000 years to break down in a landfill, and studies have shown that they leach harmful chemicals into the soil and groundwater throughout the process, providing a decent argument for the sake of recycling.

 If you cannot find an EPS recycling facility near you and still wish to avoid throwing them away as garbage, then you can reuse the filling in your bean bags in several inventive ways.
-In so doing, the lifespan of the beads will increase, they will serve specific purposes and, perhaps, save you some money in the long run.
+In so doing, the lifespan of the beads will increase; they will serve specific purposes and, perhaps, save you some money in the long run.

 The most obvious way to reuse your EPS bean bag filling is to purchase a replacement cover and use it in the new bean bag.
 Since many bean bags sold online only include the cover, you will save money by reusing your existing beads rather than buying new ones.
 Some bean bag users claim that the beads flatten and become worthless for use in furniture over time, but this is a myth.
 The stretched fabric is the most likely culprit for the deflation of bean bags.
-So, even if you will not be buying a replacement, they can be added to existing bean bags to keep them full.
+So, even if you will not be buying a replacement, you can add them to existing bean bags to keep them full.

 Another great use for EPS beads is for arts and crafts.
-If you or someone you know is a creative type of person, the beads make great material for creating new masterpieces.
+If you or someone you know is a creative person, the beads make great material for creating new masterpieces.
 All you need is a backing board, a little glue and some paint to make three-dimensional art that will attract attention and get you recognized for your imagination.
 One interesting trick is to use the filling on the back of existing works of art instead of using traditional frames.
 You can then push the art directly into a nail in the wall to create the illusion that it is floating.